Offending the Creator's Own

 - Some people complained that the Bridge to Terabithia movie contained messages mocking Christians.
 One character questions whether God would go around damning people to Hell, and another character says that a pagan girl would go to heaven after death for having been a good person, in spite of not being a Christian.
 The author of the book on which the movie is based is a Christian, though apparently a more moderate or liberal one than the Christians she offended with her open message.
 In fact, the author's parents were missionaries to China, and the author herself is married to a Presbyterian minister.

 - Some Roman Catholics protested against Kevin Smith's Dogma as blasphemy.
 Smith is a practicing Roman Catholic himself, though his personal beliefs are not completely typical of the church.
+Smith pranked the protesters by joining their ranks for a photo-op.

-- The film Mohammad, Messenger of God was produced and directed by Moustapha Akkad, a Muslim who consulted Muslim clerics on how to avoid giving offense (for instance, any scene where Muhammad is present is shot from his point of view to avoid depicting him).
+- The film Mohammad Messenger Of God was produced and directed by Moustapha Akkad, a Muslim who consulted Muslim clerics on how to avoid giving offense (for instance, any scene where Muhammad is present is shot from his point of view to avoid depicting him).
 That didn't prevent an extremist attack on the film's premiere.

 - Iron Sky pokes fun at Finland, which meekly admits that they are the only country that didn't think to violate treaties and arm their spaceship.
 They're therefore useless in the fight against Space Nazis.
 The director is Finnish and the film was financed in part by Finns.
 Since the movie ends with the non-Finnish nations murdering civilians on the moon and starting a nuclear war, you could argue that Finland comes out looking good.
 (If the film really wanted to insult the Finns, it would have brought up how Finland was briefly a member of the Axis during World War II.)